JustinDPerkins/BoringMediaCo/README.md

 ## 🏗️ Architecture Overview

-Boring Media Co is built using a **microservices architecture** with 5 core services:
+Boring Media Co is built using a **microservices architecture** with 5 core services

 | Service | Purpose | Technology |
 |---------|---------|------------|